rhdhorchestrator/orchestrator-demo/06_form-widget-demo/workflow/README.md

 This directory contains a quarkus project that builds a serverless workflow that is used for the form widget demo.

 To use the workflow, *you are not expected to build it from the source code*.
-Instead, please use the [Helm Chart](../dynamic-course-setup/Chart.yaml) provided to deploy all workflow resources and related demo resources.
+Instead, please deploy the manifests from [here](../deploy/) to deploy all workflow resources and related demo resources.

 ## Building From Source